wtsi-hgi/yascp/docs/output.md

 * [sample deconvolution](#vireo)
 * [doublet detection](#doublet-detection)
 * [genotype match](#vireo) to determine sample matches
-* handover folder where summary statistics and plots are stored
+* [handover](#handover) folder where summary statistics, plots and final qcd and annotated h5ads per donor are stored at.
 * infered genotypes - output from vireo that has generated vcf files for each of the deconvoluted donors in pool.
 * merged_h5ads - different preprocessing step merged h5ads (these allow to start the pipeline again in a clustering only mode)
 * [nf-preprocessing](#ambient-rna-removal) - contains cellbender results